Strategic Plan

 We are committed to providing high quality customer service to all prospective, current and past staff and faculty and treating them with dignity and respect.
 This includes handling every aspect of their employment relationship through their lifecycle with Howard University.
 By making this commitment to the University and its customers, the Office of Human Resources will be able to maintain elevated levels of mutual trust, respect and unwavering support.

-As the University pursues development opportunities and initiatives, Howard has a responsibility to dedicate our resources to projects and programs that align with our core mission.
-The guidelines in this document offer a consistent set of guidelines that will steer Howard’s real estate development efforts.
-The policies are designed to work in combination with the University’s Campus Master Plan, Strategic Plan, and other planning documents to achieve Howard’s goals.
+As Howard pursues development opportunities and initiatives, the University remains responsible for directing its resources toward projects and programs that align with its core mission.
+The policies outlined in this document establish a consistent set of guidelines to steer Howard’s real estate development efforts.
+These policies are designed to complement the University’s Campus Master Plan, Strategic Plan, and other planning documents to advance Howard’s institutional goals.

 Key Guidelines